ShaneDeconinck/shanedeconinck.be/content/posts/4-lessons-learned-from-7-years-of-implementing-it-in-gambian-schools/index.md

 +++
 ![Image alt](main.png)

-Since 2017, we have been deeply involved in the non-profit organization Afrodidact, which aims to provide quality education for every child.
-We’re currently focused on The Gambia, and within Afrodidact, our digital solutions pillar is KUBO—a project we have been building with an ever-growing team of dedicated volunteers.
+Since 2017, I have been deeply involved in the non-profit organization Afrodidact, which aims to provide quality education for every child.
+We’re currently focused on The Gambia, and within Afrodidact, our digital solutions pillar is KUBO—a project I have been building with an ever-growing team of dedicated volunteers.

 On October 8, 2024, Educaid – Belgium’s educational aid organization – hosted its International Conference on "Leveraging Technologies for Inclusive Quality Education."
 This topic felt like a perfect fit for our work, so we reached out to participate.
 After considering what to present, we decided to take a step back and share the key lessons we’ve learned, hoping they would be useful to others working in similar fields.